rust-lang/book/src/ch20-03-graceful-shutdown-and-cleanup.md

 To fix this problem, we’ll need a change in the the `ThreadPool` `drop` implementation and then a change in the `Worker` loop.

-First, we'll change the `Threadpool` `drop` implementation to explicitly drop the `sender` before waiting for the threads to finish.
+First, we’ll change the `Threadpool` `drop` implementation to explicitly drop the `sender` before waiting for the threads to finish.
 Listing 20-23 shows the changes to `ThreadPool` to explicitly drop `sender`.
 We use the same `Option` and `take` technique as we did with the thread to be able to move `sender` out